datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 [Samtools](http://www.htslib.org/) implements a very simple text alignment viewer based on the GNU `ncurses` library, called `tview`.
 This alignment viewer works with short indels and shows [MAQ](http://maq.sourceforge.net/) consensus.
 It uses different colors to display mapping quality or base quality, subjected to users' choice.
-Samtools viewer is known to work with an 130 GB alignment swiftly.
+Samtools viewer is known to work with a 130 GB alignment swiftly.
 Due to its text interface, displaying alignments over network is also very fast.

-In order to visualize our mapped reads we use `tview`, giving it the sorted bam file and the reference file:
+In order to visualize our mapped reads, we use `tview`, giving it the sorted bam file and the reference file:

 ~~~
 $ samtools tview results/bam/SRR2584866.aligned.sorted.bam data/ref_genome/ecoli_rel606.fasta